markeissler/PDFReader/README.md

 	UIKit, Foundation, CoreGraphics, QuartzCore, ImageIO, MessageUI

-### Compile Time Options
+### Run Time Options

-In ReaderConstants.h the following #define options are available:
+Several option properties are available through the ReaderConfig singleton object including those listed below.
+In general, properties named *"Enabled"* are **TRUE** by default; properties named *"Disabled"* are **FALSE** by default.

-`READER_BOOKMARKS` - If TRUE, enables page bookmark support.
+`BOOL` `bookmarksEnabled` - If TRUE, enables page bookmark support.

-`READER_ENABLE_MAIL` - If TRUE, an email button is added to the toolbar (if the device is properly configured for email support).
+`BOOL` `mailButtonEnabled` - If TRUE, an email button is added to the toolbar (if the device is properly configured for email support).

-`READER_ENABLE_PRINT` - If TRUE, a print button is added to the toolbar (if printing is supported and available on the device).
+`BOOL` `printButtonEnabled` - If TRUE, a print button is added to the toolbar (if printing is supported and available on the device).

-`READER_ENABLE_THUMBS` - If TRUE, a thumbs button is added to the toolbar (enabling page thumbnail document navigation).
+`BOOL` `thumbsButtonEnabled` - If TRUE, a thumbs button is added to the toolbar (enabling page thumbnail document navigation).

-`READER_DISABLE_IDLE` - If TRUE, the iOS idle timer is disabled while viewing a document (beware of battery drain).

-`READER_SHOW_SHADOWS` - If TRUE, a shadow is shown around each page and the page content is inset by a couple of extra points.
+`BOOL` `pageShadowsEnabled` - If TRUE, a shadow is shown around each page and the page content is inset by a couple of extra points.

+`BOOL` `previewThumbsEnabled` - If TRUE, a medium resolution page thumbnail is displayed before the CATiledLayer starts to render the PDF page.

-`READER_STANDALONE` - If FALSE, a "Done" button is added to the toolbar and the -dismissReaderViewController: delegate method is messaged when it is tapped.
+`BOOL` `multimodeDisabled` - If TRUE, a "Done" button is added to the toolbar and the -dismissReaderViewController: delegate method is messaged when it is tapped.
+(Previously configured through the *standalone* #define option)

+`BOOL` `idleTimerDisabled` - If TRUE, the iOS idle timer is disabled while viewing a document (beware of battery drain).

-`READER_DISABLE_RETINA` - If TRUE, sets the CATiledLayer contentScale to 1.0f.
+`BOOL` `retinaSupportDisabled` - If TRUE, sets the CATiledLayer contentScale to 1.0f.
 This effectively disables retina support and results in non-retina device rendering speeds on retina display devices at the loss of retina display quality.

-`READER_ENABLE_PREVIEW` - If TRUE, a medium resolution page thumbnail is displayed before the CATiledLayer starts to render the PDF page.

 ### ReaderDocument Archiving